-How to take advantage of Credit Cards
+How to take advantage of your Credit Card

-Credit cards tend to get a bad rap, and although it is true that for certain individuals with bad spending habits a credit cards is probably not a good idea, they are genuine needs for credit cards in society and some people would be worse off without them.
+Credit cards tend to get a bad rap, and although it is true that for certain individuals with bad spending habits a credit card is probably not a good idea, they are genuine needs for credit cards in society and some people would be worse off without them.
 Think about a broken down car that you need to get to work or a medical emergency that you cannot afford to pay for, then you can see how credit cards can be a life saver, but there is more value to credit cards than meets the eyes, and in this article we would be exploring how to use your credit card to make money!

 What a lot of people do not know is that credit card companies such as Mastercard and Visa make most of their money from the transaction fees they charge businesses and not from the interests on the credit cards.
 For this reason credit card companies such as Visa and Amex want you to use your credit card as often as possible – even if you pay back your credit balance on time.